Nekosis/RHBot-v2/README.md

 - `/create-character` - Create a new roleplay character that the bot can act as.
 You can use the placeholders `{user}` and `{char}` in the Character Description field, which, when sent to the AI, will be replaced with the username of the person interacting with the character and the character's name, respectively.

 - `/activate-character` - Activate a character in the current channel using its Character ID.
 The bot will respond to every message in the channel as the character.
-You must be an administrator to run this command.
+Requires administrator permissions or the AI Manager role.

 - `/list-characters` - List all available characters that have been created.
-You must be an administrator to run this command.
+Requires administrator permissions or the AI Manager role.

 - `/get-character-info` - Get information about a character using its ID.

 - `/delete-character` - Delete a character.
-You must be an administrator to run this command.
+Requires administrator permissions or the AI Manager role.

 - `/monkeys-paw` - Begin a game of Monkey's Paw.
 You will have 5 wishes, and the mysterious Monkey's Paw will grant them—with a twist.